1coderookie/KobraGoNeoInsights/docs/index.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

-**Hi and welcome to my little page about the 3D FDM printers "Kobra Go" and "Kobra Neo" from Anycubic.**
+**Welcome to my page about Anycubic's "Kobra Go" and "Kobra Neo" 3D FDM printers.**

 I am a newbie to 3D printing and got a **Kobra Neo** from a friend of mine.
 As it came with some problems and needed a bit of tinker love, I was trying to find informations and tips specifically about the **Neo** - it turned out that it wasn't an easy mission as it's pretty new to the Kobra family.
 So I thought it might be a good idea to document my tinkering and collect informations and tips about the **Go** and **Neo** (as they are basically the same) to facilitate other newbies like me an easier start right away.

-??? question "Want to contribute?"
+??? question "Want to Contribute?"

-    If you'd like to contribute - please let me know, I'd highly appreciate it.
-Either if you did any mods and documentated them, have certain tips, stumbled upon useful informations across the web or want to contribute by *taking certain pictures from the* ***Go*** - anything is welcome. <br> You don't necessarily need a GitHub account for it - just send me an email to  <br> `3dneo (at) quantentunnel.de` <br> and we'll figure something out. <br> *Thank you!*
+    You did e.g. any mods and documentated them, have certain tips or stumbled upon useful informations across the web and would like to contribute?
+Just send me an email (address can be found below in the footer), thanks!

 *If you find this page useful, please consider recommending it to others.
 This will make the community aware of this page and help other users.*
 *Thank you!*